braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/additional_customization_and_configuration.md

 ## Enabling verbose logging {#android-verbose-logging}

 Verbose logs from the Braze SDK are essential to a fast turnaround on support issues.
-These logs should not be modified for clarity; long log files are preferred!
-Verbose logging is only intended to be used in development environments and should not be enabled in a released application.
-Logs sent to our support team should begin as soon as the application is launched and should end well after the observed issue occurs.
+These logs should not be modified for clarity; long log files are preferred.
+Verbose logging is only intended for development environments and should not be enabled in a released application.
+Logs sent to our support team should begin as soon as the application is launched and end well after the observed issue occurs.

 To enable verbose logging on the Braze Android SDK: